lumiknit/mock5.py/README.md

 # mock5.py

-Simple omok (five-in-a-row) game in python, to use with numpy/torch.
+Simple omok (five-in-a-row) game in python, to be used with numpy/torch.

 ## Usage